top of page

 E-mail: ngcastro@farmaco.ufrj.br

 Bio: He is an Associate Professor at UFRJ, where he is also the head of the Laboratory of Molecular Pharmacology.
 He went to Medical School and then took a Master’s degree in Biomedical Engineering (COPPE-UFRJ).
-His PhD in Biological Sciences (Biophysics) was taken both at UFRJ, as primary institution, and in the University of Maryland (USA), where he acted as a Postdoctoral Fellow.
-He’s got experience in the areas of neuroscience, biophysics, and pharmacology, with emphasis on molecular neuropharmacology and electrophysiological methods, with interest in the research of synaptic receptors and ion pathways (nicotinics, GABA, glutamate) and in the development of drugs for neurodegenerative and psychiatric diseases.
+His Ph.D. in Biological Sciences (Biophysics) was taken both at UFRJ, as a primary institution, and at the University of Maryland (USA), where he acted as a Postdoctoral Fellow.
+He’s got experience in the areas of neuroscience, biophysics, and pharmacology, with emphasis on molecular neuropharmacology and electrophysiological methods, with interest in the research of synaptic receptors and ion pathways (nicotinic, GABA, glutamate) and in the development of drugs for neurodegenerative and psychiatric diseases.
 His list of publications with related quoting statistics can be found here: https://publons.com/researcher/2861749/newton-g-castro/

 Lines of research: Molecular, Cellular, and Behavioural Neuropharmacology; Development of Drugs for Neurodegenerative and Psychiatric Diseases of High Prevalence